CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ## Overview

-In this exercise, you will learn how to enable Azure Defender in your subscription
+In this exercise, you will learn how to enable Microsoft Defender for Cloud in your subscription

 You will be performing the following activities to achieve the goal.

   - Login to Azure Portal to access your subscription
-  - Upgrade your subscription to enable Azure Defender Plan
+  - Upgrade your subscription to enable Microsoft Defender for Cloud Plan
   - Configure data collection in Microsoft Defender for Cloud

 ## Exercise 1: Log in to Azure Portal